zendframework/zend-expressive/doc/book/cookbook/passing-data-between-middleware.md

 }
 ```

-In stead of passing data to other middleware you can also use the data in
+Instead of passing data to other middleware you can also use the data in
 actions.
 It's the same concept since an action class is middleware itself.
 In
 the `ExampleAction` the data is subtracted from the request and passed to the
 template renderer to create a HtmlResponse.